Oliver Chris

-Oliver Graham Chris (born 2 November 1978) is an English actor.
-He has appeared in television series, TV films and on the stage.
-His work has included theatrical productions in London's West End and Broadway in New York City.
+Oliver Graham Chris (born 7 November 1978) is an English actor.
+He has appeared in television series, TV films, and on the stage.
+His work has included theatrical productions in London's West End and New York City's Broadway.

 Early life

-Chris was born in Tunbridge Wells, Kent.
+Chris was born in Royal Tunbridge Wells, Kent, on 7 November 1978.
 He passed his eleven-plus exam and attended Tunbridge Wells Grammar School for Boys before moving to the Michael Hall Steiner School in his fourth year.
-He later attended the Central School of Speech and Drama.
+He later graduated from the Royal Central School of Speech and Drama.
 In 2005, he completed an evening class at Birkbeck College and was subsequently accepted for a degree course in history, politics and philosophy.

 Career

 Chris has appeared in several comedy series, including The Office, Green Wing, According to Bex, Nathan Barley, The IT Crowd, Rescue Me and Bluestone 42.

 In 2004, Chris re-wrote the lyrics to the Beatles' "Let It Be" to a song about the England football player Wayne Rooney and recorded it in collaboration with the actor Stephen Campbell Moore and a number of other actors and journalists.
-The song was reprised and re-recorded, with rewritten lyrics, for the 2006 Fifa World Cup and became a hit on YouTube, with 200,000 hits.
+The song was reprised and re-recorded, with rewritten lyrics, for the 2006 Fifa World Cup and became a hit on YouTube, with 200,000 views.

 Chris has also narrated most of the Alex Rider series of audiobooks by Anthony Horowitz, although Dan Stevens replaced him as reader for Snakehead, Crocodile Tears and Scorpia Rising.

 In early 2006, Chris played the role of Captain Leonard in Sharpe's Challenge, starring Sean Bean, while 2007 saw him in the TV comedy Bonkers, written by Sally Wainwright as well as Petruchio in The Taming of the Shrew at the Wilton's Music Hall.
 In 2006, he also appeared as Christian in Cyrano de Bergerac at the Royal Exchange Theatre, Manchester.
 He later appeared in Peter Hall's production of The Portrait of a Lady.
 He made his West End debut in late 2008 in Lisa Kron's comedy, Well.
 In 2010, he appeared alongside Judi Dench in Hall's production of A Midsummer Night's Dream at the Rose Theatre, Kingston.